Hello. We’re Kirstie and Arthur, and we’re travellers who quit flying.

 We love visiting new places and meeting people with different perspectives.
 But we’re also pretty freaked out about climate change, so we’re trying our best to see the world without melting it in the process.

 Salt With Your Coffee began in 2015 as a record of our trip around the world without flying.
 We’ve been together for nearly nine years, and this round the world adventure was our first long trip together.
 After 14 months on the road, remarkably we were still married, so we settled down in New Zealand for a bit of a rest.

-We set off on Sunday the 4th of October 2015, and so far we’ve visited Holland, Germany, Poland, Lithuania, Latvia, Estonia, Russia, Japan, Korea, China, Hong Kong, Macau, Vietnam, Cambodia, Thailand, Myanmar, Laos, Malaysia, Singapore, Australia and New Zealand.
-You can have a look at some of our route here.
-(It’s pretty sketchy at the moment to be honest.)
+We set off from London on Sunday the 4th of October 2015, and arrived in New Zealand on December 2nd 2016.
+On the way we visited Holland, Germany, Poland, Lithuania, Latvia, Estonia, Russia, Japan, Korea, China, Hong Kong, Macau, Vietnam, Cambodia, Thailand, Myanmar, Laos, Malaysia, Singapore and Australia.

 Instead of flying we’ve travelled by train, bus, ferry, tram, bicycle, subway, trolleybus, chair lift, minibus, car, funicular, electric cart, motorbike, sidecar, remork, barge, kayak, pick-up truck, tuc tuc, monorail, trishaw, campervan and longtail boat, and even done a few bits on foot.

 We ended up taking two flights on our journey from the UK to New Zealand.
 The first from Hanoi to Hong Kong after we couldn’t get passage on a cargo ship from Singapore to Australia, and then had a visa glitch on the way to get a ship from Hong Kong instead.
 The second flight brought us to a family Christmas in New Zealand, when we were couldn’t find a boat or a ship to get us there in time.
 It turns out crossing oceans without planes is tough these days.